harrelchris/skill-trading/README.md

 ## TODO

 - support custom pricing for injectors/accelerators
-- get user values from esi if logged in
 - move injectors and accelerators to single data table
 - format numbers using `toLocaleString()` or css
 - make all code consistent